 4 The Corporations (Consequential Amendments) Act (No. 3) 2003 s.
 2-4 read as follows:

-“

 2. Commencement

 (1) If this Act receives the Royal Assent before the day on which Schedule 1 to the Financial Services Reform Act comes into operation, this Act comes into operation at the same time as that Schedule comes into operation.